ka-de/cringe.live/content/_index.md

 >
 > You have entered the lair of a delinquent, born at precisely the right time.
 >
-> Here you will find a plethora of awkward notes related to image diffusion.
+> Here you will find a plethora of awkward notes for [Low-Rank Adaptations](https://cringe.live/docs/yiff_toolkit/lora_training/) related to image diffusion, mostly for [Pony Diffusion](https://cringe.live/docs/yiff_toolkit/loras/ponyxlv6/), but also for [Stable Diffusion 3.5 Large](https://cringe.live/docs/yiff_toolkit/loras/3.5-large/), and others.
+While I'm not a furry.. 😹..
+I do like wolves and anthropomorphic characters and I happen to like sharing `.safetensors`.
 >
+> Do whatever you want with these floating point byproducts, just dont sell them! 🐺
+>
+> You should also check out [Yiff Toolkit](https://cringe.live/docs/yiff_toolkit) and [ComfyUI](https://cringe.live/docs/comfyui) for more content!

 <div style="display: flex; justify-content: center;">
   <a href="https://cringe.live/docs/yiff_toolkit">